marcogrueter/MY_ci-base/README.md

 CodeIgniter 3.0-dev installation with lots of stuff I use for bigger projects.
 Sorry for stupid name...

+This was kinda reverse engineered from a project I recently finished.
+So there might still be some crap in it.
+Sorry.

 ## CI Sparks, Contributions etc. included

 * [codeigniter-modular-extension-hmvc](https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc/wiki/Home) by [wirezdesign](https://bitbucket.org/wiredesignz/)